burlresearch/ansible-webmin/README.md

 ## A More Advanced Layout

-As our playbooks start to grow in complexity, we quickly want to start fractioning out the tasks in more digestable bits.
+As our playbooks start to grow in complexity, we quickly want to start fractioning out the tasks in more digestible bits.
 This is where `roles` come in and we can start to [layout our playbook according to best practices][14].
 I have built a playbook that will provision: